Lunar: The Silver Star: Reception

 Lunar: The Silver Star was well received in Japan, selling an estimated 100,000 copies.
 It sold out its entire Japanese production run in its first year after release, nearly as much as the Mega-CD itself.
 It is considered the Mega-CD's first hit game, which Sega credits solely for pushing the system's sales in that region.
 The game remains the best-selling Mega-CD title of all time in Japan, and second highest selling worldwide behind Sonic the Hedgehog CD.
 Readers of Japanese magazine Megadrive Beep voted it the number one Mega Drive role-playing game for 17 straight months before being trumped by Shining Force II.

 The English version was met with positive reception.
-Reviewers for GameFan magazine praised the graphics, music, and story, with one remarking, "Lunar is far and away the best RPG I have ever played in English".
+Reviewers for GameFan magazine praised the graphics, music, and story.
 The magazine's editors would later name it as the greatest role-playing game of 1993.
 GamePro considered it to be "not just the best Sega CD RPG ever, but one of the best on any Sega system", giving particular merit to the game's translation.
 Game Players summarized the game as "a solid RPG, and well worth your time", but felt its graphics were too similar to other RPGs and found the combat system to be dull.
 Electronic Gaming Monthly had five reviewers, Ed, Dano, Al, Sushi-X, and Mike, give the game scores of 9, 8, 7, 7, and 7, respectively, ranging from "worthy" to "virtually flawless" ratings.
 The magazine commended its music but would echo a similar sentiment to Game Players, adding that the battle sequences were "a bit dull".
 EGMs 1999 Video Game Buyer's Guide listed four of these scores, 9, 8, 7, and 7, averaging out to 7.75 out of 10 overall, and described the game as "one of the best RPGs ever".